 Okay, so we have visited few historic locations so far, learned a couple of myths, but even though there is a lot still to come, it’s time to take a break.
-I am sure you will agree after checking out these Rhodes’ beaches!
-And yes, even I need a rest from time to time, believe it or not, and have to remind myself to slow down, since I am totally restless when coming to “new lands”.
+I am sure you will agree after checking out the beaches of Rhodes Greece!
+And yes, even I need a rest from time to time, believe it or not, and have to remind myself to slow down since I am totally restless when coming to “new lands”.
 While rushing around Rhodes these days a friend said that “it wouldn’t be hard to picture me hanging from the palm leaf just to find a better angle for a photo”!
 So true!

 (So, Renata, see, I’m slowing down, wait for me at Elli Beach, read your book and have a coffee, and I’ll be coming soon… Well, at least after I visit all the beaches around the island!)

 And let me just say, this Greek island has it all!
 I love places that get me exhilarated by their history and stories, mythology in this case, and where I can still have a good day at the beach.
 It is like soaking up so much knowledge, culture, “uploading” interesting new information and then giving yourself some time to “save and archive” and free some more space among those “gray cells” for what is to come the next day.
 So, check out the Rhodes’ Glimpses and Odeon World Travel offers, take your bathing suit, some sunscreen (since it’s always windy and we don’t want you to get sunburned), and let me take you – swimming!

 Wind or no wind

 If you have been here right from the beginning of this series, you have read thus far that the west side of the Rhodes island, the one that faces the Aegean Sea, is always windy and hence, offers a range of water sports.
 Beaches on that side of the island are quite similar to one another, with various rock formations in numerous coves, or they are covered in pebbles.